-The vernal equinox takes place on March 20 or March 21 and signals the start of spring in the Northern Hemisphere.
+The vernal equinox takes place in March each year and signals the start of spring in the Northern Hemisphere.
 During the vernal or spring equinox, the amount of daylight and darkness is nearly the same in length.
 (The word equinox comes from the Latin “aequus,” meaning equal, and “nox,” meaning night.)

 When Is the Vernal Equinox?

-The vernal equinox occurs on March 20 or March 21 each year and signals the start of spring in the Northern Hemisphere (and fall in the Southern Hemisphere).
+In 2024, the vernal equinox occurred on March 19, signaling the start of spring in the Northern Hemisphere (and fall in the Southern Hemisphere).

 The Earth tilts at an angle of 23.5 degrees on its axis relative to its plane of orbit around the sun.
 As the Earth orbits the sun over the course of a year, different places get sunlight for different amounts of time.